Map

 7. Copy the API key that is generated

-Now that you've got your API key copied to your clipboard, you need to add it to your project:
+Now that you’ve got your API key copied to your clipboard, you need to add it to your site:

 2. Paste the API key in the Google Maps JavaScript API Key field